moonbuggy/docker-dnsmasq-updater/README.md

 ## What It Does

+- Runs on the Docker host OR in a container
 - On load, scans all running containers for a `dnsmasq.updater.enable` label
 - Optionally, on load, scans a specified network for running containers
 - After loading, monitors the Docker socket for containers starting/stopping and optionally connecting/disconnecting to a specified network